 In a way, Zurich is similar to Milan.
 Many travelers drive and depart from there, but most directly continue their journey to other spots.
 Venice, Florence, and Rome, in Italy.
 In Switzerland, it’s usually the mountains, Lucerne, and Interlaken.

 However, in Zurich, like in Milan, you would miss out on not visiting the city before heading further.
-Both have a lot to offer, and you won’t regret spending one day in Zurich.
+Both have much to offer, and you won’t regret spending one day in Zurich.
 You’ll soon find out that Zurich is a beautiful city.

 Jump to the relevant section [Show]